deadPix3l/CryptSky/README.md

 ## Why?

-There is  sever lack of open source ransomware, and for good reason!
+There is a severe lack of open source ransomware, and for good reason!
 But by having so few examples, and those examples being inaccurate (intentionally bad code with flaws), or just too complicated, it doesn't leave much to analyze and learn from.
 People seem to think that ransomware is hard to write.
 That